junxit/us-congress-code/title-10/chapter-7/sec-183a.md

 (Added Pub.
 L. 115–91, div.
 A, title III, § 311(a), Dec.
 12, 2017, 131 Stat.
 1343; amended Pub.
 L. 116–92, div.
 A, title III, §§ 311, 312, 371, Dec.
 20, 2019, 133 Stat.
 1303, 1329; Pub.
 L. 116–283, div.
 A, title III, § 311, Jan.
 1, 2021, 134 Stat.
 3513; Pub.
 L. 117–81, div.
 A, title III, § 371(b), Dec.
 27, 2021, 135 Stat.
 1663; Pub.
 L. 118–31, div.
 A, title III, §§ 361, 362, Dec.
 22, 2023, 137 Stat.
 231.)

 ## Notes

+1 So in original.
+The semicolon probably should be a comma.

 ### Editorial Notes